Case study 2: How income from work affects your Jobseeker's Allowance

 Child Benefit is not taken into account in the assessment of means.

-More information can be found in our document How Jobseeker's Allowance is affected by income from employment and in our Worksheet on Jobseeker's Allowance and income from work.
+You can read more about how Jobseeker's Allowance is affected by income from employment.
+You can also read our worksheet on Jobseeker's Allowance and income from work.

 Note 3